-I moved to California in the mid 70’s and played in the Amber Band.
-We did covers and originals and recorded a documentary of our band with all of our original works for San Diego State University that won an award in 1980.
-We were the house band at the Bull and Bear in El Cajon, Ca. for more than a year with a strong following.
+Barrie Dempsey moved to California in the mid 70’s and was a member of the Amber Band.
+The group did covers, originals and recorded a documentary of the band with all original works for San Diego State University that won an award in 1980.
+The Amber Band was the house band at the Bull and Bear in El Cajon, Ca. for more than a year with a strong following.

-I’ve been the featured performer at “Burlap and Bean” in Newtown Square, PA and played at World Café, Philadelphia, PA and Wilmington De.
-In January of 2013 I was on WCFA-LP 101.5 FM in Cape May, NJ for a half hour show with MQ Murphy – host of “Six Degrees” and an hour show with Roy Baker - host, “Open Mic” radio program doing my original songs on acoustic guitar and harmonica.
-Roy requested my song “Open Mic” be used for his theme song.
+Barrie has been the featured performer at “Burlap and Bean” in Newtown Square, PA , played at World Café, Philadelphia, PA and Wilmington De.
+In January of 2013 he was on WCFA-LP 101.5 FM in Cape May, NJ for a half hour show with MQ Murphy – host of “Six Degrees” and an hour show with Roy Baker - host, “Open Mic” radio program doing original songs on acoustic guitar and harmonica.
+Roy requested his song “Open Mic” be used for his theme song.
 You can listen to it on Reverbnation.
 In June of 2014 he played at the Del Mar Fair in Del Mar, California.
 In January of 2015 Barrie was interviewed by Cathryn Beeks on Listen Local Radio, San Diego, CA you can hear it here on the HOME page.

 Currently Barrie has put together a collection of originals on his first CD titled "Barrie Dempsey", which has been awarded Best Album Folk/Singer-Songwriter at The Akademia.
 Produced by Track Star Studios in La Mesa, CA. He is also currently working on his next CD.